Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 // Using p5.js
 function drawEllipse(x, y) {
   ellipse(x, y, 50, 50);
-  return;     // You can explicitly make it clear where the function returns, if you like }
+  return;     // You can explicitly make it clear where the function returns, if you like, even if it returns no data }
 drawEllipse(mouseX, mouseY);  // a nice circle, centre x,y radius 50
 ```